With Book Creator you can dictate text rather than typing.

 - Click Done to add the text to your page.

 Dictate in multiple languages

-A recent update to Book Creator allows you to dictate in the language of your choice!
+You can even dictate in other languages besides English!
 Just choose the language from the dropdown menu before you start talking.
 There are 120 languages to choose from.